Wilbert Tatum: Amsterdam News

 Tatum stepped down in 1997 and named his daughter Elinor Tatum, then 26 years old and a graduate of New York University's postgraduate journalism program, to serve as publisher and editor-in-chief of the paper.
 Tatum retained his position as chairman of the board after his daughter took over day-to-day operation of the paper, and he retained the position until his death.

 Tatum wrote that Al Gore had chosen Joseph Lieberman as his running mate in the 2000 United States presidential election because Lieberman would be able to raise funds from fellow Jews, stating that "Gore and his minions did it for the money".

 Personal life

 Tatum married Susan Kohn, a Jewish refugee from Czechoslovakia, with whom he had a daughter.
 Tatum lived in the Manhattan's East Village in a 23-room triplex that he had bought in 1967 for $4,000 and had improved.

+Death

 Tatum died on February 26, 2009 from multiple organ failure in Dubrovnik, Croatia, where he was traveling with his wife.
 A diabetic, Tatum was a wheelchair user at the time of his death.

+Following his death, President Barack Obama sent a letter of condolence, while Secretary of State Hillary Clinton issued a statement describing Tatum as a friend, inspiration and leader among journalists.
+New York City Mayor Michael Bloomberg, Governor David Paterson, former Mayor David Dinkins, and U.S. Representative Charles Rangel attended his funeral, where civil rights activist Al Sharpton delivered the eulogy.